lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Watch out for companies offering a **free** "termite check" and then pushing some expensive and sketchy baiting system.
 These guys usually aren't licensed or qualified, and you might even be asked to sign a waiver acknowledging it's just a check, not a proper inspection to Australian Standards.

-      Read more about How to avoid the 'Dodgy Pest Control' companies on the Gold Coast
+      Read more about: **'How to avoid the 'Dodgy Pest Control' companies on the Gold Coast'**
     imageUrl: img/termite-licenses-queensland.png
   - heading: "Some common questions about Termites:"
     text: |-
       * What are the signs of termites?
       * What do termites look like?
       * What are the signs of termites in a wall?
       * What do termites sound like?
       * What are flying termites, and what do they look like?
-      * What are dry-wood termites?
-      * How you can check your home and garden for termites
     imageUrl: img/asking-termite-questions-2.jpg
 ---